liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

 This affects portals which were making use of the Software Catalog portlet to manage a catalog of their software.
-Also developers who were making use of the software catalog services from their custom code.
+Developers who were making use of the software catalog services from their custom code are also affected.

 #### How should I update my code?

 There is no direct replacement for invocations to the Software Catalog services.
-In cases where it is really needed it is possible to obtain the code from a previous release and include it in the custom product (subject to the licensing)
+In cases where it is really needed, it is possible to obtain the code from a previous release and include it in the custom product (subject to licensing).

 #### Why was this change made?

 The Software Catalog was developed to implement the very first versions of what later become Liferay's Marketplace.
-It was later replaced and has not been in use by Liferay since then.
-We have also detected very small to no usage outside of Liferay.
-We made the decision to remove it to make Liferay more lightweight and free time to focus on other areas of the product that add more value.
+It was later replaced and has not been used by Liferay since then.
+It has also been used minimally outside of Liferay.
+The decision was made to remove it so Liferay could be more lightweight and free time to focus on other areas of the product that add more value.

 ---------------------------------------